 Format Patterns & EXIF

-Custom filename patterns using AI names, file dates, EXIF metadata, and text transformations.
+Create custom filename patterns using AI-generated names, file dates, EXIF metadata fields, and text transformations in RenameClick.

 RenameClick offers powerful filename formatting through built-in presets and custom patterns.
 You can combine AI-generated names with file dates, EXIF metadata, and text transformations.